 The following member spotlight is excerpted from the most recent issue of The Corporate Citizen.
-To learn more about how you can focus resources and attention on the issues most important to your company’s stakeholders and business context, consider joining us in Providence, RI on April 5 for our CDP Reporting: Disclosing Environmental Impacts course.
+To learn more about how you can focus resources and attention on the issues most important to your company’s stakeholders and business context, consider joining us for our CDP Reporting: Disclosing Environmental Impacts course.

 Today, consumers are likely to hold firms responsible for the impacts of their products, regardless of where within the value chain the impact occurs.
 That’s why many companies are taking steps now to ensure that their corporate citizenship objectives are shared by their suppliers and business partners.

 A value chain is the full range of activities—design, production, marketing, distribution—that businesses go through to bring a product or service from conception to delivery.
 For companies that produce goods, the value chain starts with the raw materials used to make their products.